 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-Collier BR, Riordan WP Jr, Nagy RJ, Morris JA Jr. Wilderness trauma, surgical emergencies, and wound management.
+Gross KR, Collier BR, Riordan WP, Jr., Morris JA, Jr. Wilderness Trauma and Surgical Emergencies.
 In: Auerbach PS, ed.
 Wilderness Medicine.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 20.
+6th ed.
+Philadelphia, PA: Elsevier Mosby; 2011:chap 21.